Billplz/Billplz-for-WooCommerce/readme.txt

 == Changelog ==

-= 3.27.6 =
-* FIXED: Retrieve the customer's name from the checkout page instead of their profile information for a logged-in customer

-= 3.27.5 =
+= 3.28.0 =
 * NEW: Added separate Live and Sandbox API credentials to the plugin settings
 * NEW: Enabled sandbox environment for specific role, allowing for testing without interrupting the customer journey during product purchasing on your e-commerce platform
+* FIXED: Retrieve the customer's name from the checkout page instead of their profile information for a logged-in customer
+* FIXED: Issue with WooCommerce admin notices when saving the plugin settings

 = 3.27.4 =
 * NEW: Added compatibility for advanced checkout plugin; eg: WooCommerce Fast Cart